R-DHAP is used to treat non-Hodgkin lymphoma.

-You will be given R-DHAP during a stay in hospital, or you may have it as an outpatient.
+You will be given R-DHAP during a stay in hospital, or possibly in the chemotherapy day unit.
 A chemotherapy nurse will give it to you.

 During treatment you usually see a cancer doctor, a blood specialist (haematologist), a chemotherapy nurse or a specialist nurse.
 This is who we mean when we mention doctor or nurse in this information.